matvey-mtn/game-of-life/README.md

 ## How to Use?

 Go to the ./build/libs folder and run `java -jar game-of-life.jar`.
-You will see the available arguments to use.
+You will see all of the available arguments.

 To start the game run `java -jar game-of-life.jar --start --capacity=10 --iterations=100`.
 This command will crate a random 10x10 board with randomly populated cells and run 100 iterations of the game.